 Keno Bates, Liar (1915): William S. Hart’s tall tales get him into a pickle, including being shot by his leading lady.

-Kismet (1920): The earliest surviving version of this Arabian Nights fantasy.
+Kismet (1920): The earliest surviving version of this Arabian Nights fantasy about a beggar trying to get his daughter married.

 The Lad from Old Ireland (1910): The first fiction film shot in Ireland, this is an immigrant romance.